TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Fix autosaving when playtesting
 	- Revision number might coincide
+		- will it though?
+	- no autosave happens when revision is -1

 - Make snapshot frequency configurable
 	- Actually let's just quickly implement map there